elusivecodes/FyreServer/README.md

 **Has Moved**

-Determine if the uploaded file has been moved.
+Determine whether the uploaded file has been moved.

 ```php
 $hasMoved = $uploadedFile->hasMoved();